The Plantin Moretus Museum and other top museums in Antwerp, Belgium

 Over 2.5 million.
 That's how many Europeans boarded the Red Star Line ships in Antwerp, Belgium to migrate to North America in search of a better life between 1873 and 1934.
 The Red Star Line company has long ceased to exist, but its buildings are still there and today they house the Red Star Line Museum.

 My Red Star Line Museum review

-So even if you had a third class ticket, you weren’t sure if you could travel to North America until you’d been completely checked and “approved”.
-These checks were very thorough because when they arrived in North America, the third class passengers needed to go through another check and if they weren’t approved there, the costs for sending them back were for the Red Star Line company.
+So even if you had a third-class ticket, you weren't sure if you could travel to North America until you'd been completely checked and “approved”.
+These checks were very thorough because when they arrived in North America, the third class passengers needed to go through another check and if they weren't approved there, the costs for sending them back were for the Red Star Line company to pay.

 It was only after I'd already seen a part of the exhibition that I realized the route through the museum is the same route the migrants needed to follow to hand over their luggage, clothes and other personal possessions for disinfection, to shower and to get examined by a doctor before they knew whether they could depart or not.

-It wasn’t only interesting to see the exhibition this way, it also made it easier to capture the wealth of information shown.
-I don’t like it when a museum allows me to walk crisscross from one part of the exhibition to another without any guidance as to what I should see first, especially when there’s a somewhat chronological order to follow.
+It wasn't only interesting to see the exhibition this way, it also made it easier to take in the wealth of information shown.
+I don't like it when museums allows me to walk crisscross from one part of the exhibition to another without any guidance as to what I should see first, especially when there's a somewhat chronological order to follow.

-Besides following the route the migrants took through the buildings of the Red Star Line company, the museum also takes its visitors from the lead-up to the migration flow and Antwerp’s role in it to the transformation of the “migration ships” into cruise ships after the migration boom was over and the topic of migration in today’s world.
+Besides following the route the migrants took through the buildings of the Red Star Line company, the museum also takes its visitors from the lead-up to the migration flow and Antwerp's role in it to the transformation of the “migration ships” into cruise ships after the migration boom was over.
+It even touches on the topic of migration in today's world.

 At the end of the tour, you can go through Red Star Line passenger lists on a computer to see if you have a relative who's ever migrated through here.